 Michael Gembola has served as counselor since completing degrees in Biblical Studies (MAR) and Counseling (MA) at Westminster Seminary.
 He has continued education at Biblical Seminary, receiving a Certificate in Advanced Professional Counseling, and is completing the final stages of state counseling licensure.
 In addition to counseling, he is Director of Congregational Care and Discipleship at City Line Church and is under care of the Philadelphia Presbytery (PCA).
 He is also a Lecturer in Practical Theology at Westminster Seminary.

 Michael has offered counseling for couples and individuals of life stages from adolescents to seniors, and for a broad range of counseling concerns.
 Some areas of special focus are ministry leader issues, career transitions, religious OCD, and marriage restoration after affairs.

-Phil completed his Master of Arts in Counseling from Biblical Theological Seminary in Hatfield, PA and is working towards becoming a Licensed Professional Counselor.
+Phil completed his Master of Arts in Counseling from Biblical Theological Seminary in Hatfield, PA and is a Licensed Professional Counselor in the Commonwealth of Pennsylvania.
 Phil holds a B.A. degree in Political Science from Bucknell University in Lewisburg, PA and he completed his counseling internship at Student Health and Counseling Services at University of the Sciences in Philadelphia and his practicum at the City School High School.
 He is a certified Myers-Briggs Type Indicator Practitioner.
 Phil has worked with Serge, a mission sending agency, where he mentored college students as they prepare for and debrief from their cross-cultural internships.